N3XT0R/laravel-migration-generator/README.md

 composer require n3xt0r/laravel-migration-generator
 ``

-You`ll not need to add any ServiceProviders to your Configuration, this package will register itself on your project.
+You`ll not need to add any ServiceProviders to your Configuration on Laravel, this package will register itself on your project.

+When you are using Lumen, make sure you have added following line to your app.php:

+``
+$app->register(\N3XT0R\MigrationGenerator\Providers\MigrationGeneratorServiceProvider::class);
+``

 ### Executing the Migrator from Artisan